-The Board expects the highest standards of conduct from trustees and its employees and believes that behaviour in accordance with those standards is paramount in developing and maintaining the public’s trust and confidence in the district.
-The requirements for compliance with the high standards of conduct established by the Board are a condition of employment.
+High standards of conduct are expected from trustees and district employees.
+Behavior in accordance with those standards is paramount in developing and maintaining the public’s trust and confidence in the district.
+Compliance with the high standards of conduct established by the Board are a condition of employment.

-Trustees and employees are expected to comply with the standards and expectations expressed in this policy and to generally exhibit these qualities and values within their daily activities as they relate to district business.
+Trustees and employees are expected to comply with the standards and expectations expressed in the Conflict of Interest Policy and this regulation, and to exhibit these qualities and values within their daily activities as they relate to district business.

 Trustees and employees are expected to request a determination from the Secretary-Treasurer before engaging in any activity which might reasonably raise questions about a possible conflict of interest.

-This policy is not intended to prohibit employees and their immediate families from conducting legitimate business with the Board, but to establish parameters regarding how such business is to be conducted.
+This regulation is not intended to prohibit employees and their immediate families from conducting legitimate business with the Board.
+This regulation is intended to establish parameters regarding how such business is to be conducted.

-A breach of the conflict of interest policy is considered to be a serious breach of a trustees’ or employee’s obligations that may result in discipline or dismissal.
+A breach of the conflict of interest policy and regulation is considered to be a serious breach of a trustees’ or employee’s obligations and which may result in discipline or dismissal.

-- Trustees have a duty of loyalty to the district as set out in the School Act.
+1.1 Trustees have a duty of loyalty to the district as set out in the School Act.
 Employees have a duty of loyalty to the district as their employer.
 This duty of loyalty requires trustees and employees to provide services to the best of their ability regardless of their own personal perspectives of Board direction or policy.
 The honesty and integrity of trustees and employees must be above reproach and coupled with impartiality in the conduct of their duties to ensure that their actions avoid public doubt.
-The actions and conduct of trustees and employees must be such as to instill within the public a sense of trust and confidence in the district.
+The actions and conduct of trustees and employees must be such as to instill confidence in the district and public education.

-- It is essential that trustees and employees recognize their responsibility to ensure that confidential information received as a result of their position with the district remains confidential, and not be divulged to anyone other than individuals authorized to receive such information.
-This includes confidential information received verbally or in written or electronic form.
+1.2 It is essential that trustees and employees recognize their responsibility to ensure that confidential information received as a result of their position with the district remains confidential.
+Such information is not be divulged to anyone other than individuals authorized to receive such information.
+This includes confidential information received verbally, or in written or electronic form.
 Disclosure of confidential information may put trustees or employees in a position of conflict of interest, and great care must be taken when communicating with individuals inside and outside the district.